hostmobility/documentation/docs/system/yocto/yocto.md

 *See [Building with Docker](yocto-build-with-docker.md) for details.*

-To get more information about what you can do with it use /script/bygg --help.
+To get more information about what you can do with it, run scripts/bygg --help.

 ## Native build environment